JuanMaRozas/Predicting-Out-of-Stock/README.md

 	•	The ensemble model outperformed others, combining strengths of diverse algorithms.
 	•	Inclusion of new predictor variables improved Random Forest’s F-measure by 0.24 points.
 	•	Successfully implemented in a real-world retail environment with impactful results.

+ 🌟 Why It Matters

+Out-of-Stock events cause significant revenue losses and customer dissatisfaction.
+Our machine learning approach offers a scalable, data-driven solution to this critical supply chain challenge.

+🛒 Use Case

+	•	Designed for manufacturers aiming to predict OOS in collaboration with retail partners.
+	•	Applicable across industries beyond packaged foods, wherever OOS is a concern.

+ 📊 Performance
+	Metric        Random Forest    Ensemble
+	Precision     73.5%           70.8%
+	Recall        46.2%           56.7%
+	F-measure     59.9%           66.5%

+💡 Future Directions

+	•	Explore deeper integration with real-time POS systems.
+	•	Apply advanced deep learning methods for further performance gains.
+	•	Expand to other regions and product categories.

+🔗 Citation

+For more details, refer to our published article:
+Predicting Out-of-Stock Using Machine Learning: An Application in a Retail Packaged Foods Manufacturing Company 📄 DOI Link